rajkannanbalu/store-location-service/README.md

     * Returning the first accurate result which is sorted already and calculating distance from store location to given zip/address in given unit(mi|km)
     ..* return formatted json to user
 - Advantage of using PostGIS is, we can store any type of geolocation (Polygon, LineString) and find shortest distance with proper spatial indexing
-- Advantage of this system, will be as a user, you can manage set of stores and we can extend the functionalities like below 1.)
-Finding nearest store within some range
+- Advantage of this system, will be as a user, you can manage set of stores and we can extend the functionalities like below:

+      * Finding nearest store within some range
-      2.)
-Finding set of stores which is near by and form a group of stores by city,state, country 3.)
-With Using PostGIS, it will be highly scalable which helps to execute queries faster
+      * Finding set of stores which is near by and form a group of stores by city,state, country
+      * With Using PostGIS, it will be highly scalable which helps to execute queries faster

  ## Other Possible Problem Approaches :zzz: